Culture of Cambodia: Courtship, marriage, and divorce

 The majority of married Cambodian couples do not obtain legal marriage documents.
 Marriage is seen more as a social institution, regulated by societal pressures, expectations and norms, than a legal matter.
 This practice continues today.
 All that is necessary for a couple to be considered married by the community is to have a ceremony, after which a party is often held for family, friends and well-wishers to celebrate.
 This is how the overwhelming majority of Cambodian couples marry.
 Whether these traditional marriages are considered legal contracts by the government and courts is unclear.
 Therefore, when a couple separate, they likewise need not obtain divorce documents.

 Divorce is legal and relatively easy to obtain, but not common.
 Divorced persons are viewed with some disapproval.
 Each spouse retains whatever property he or she brought into the marriage, and jointly-acquired property is divided equally.
 Divorced persons may remarry, but the woman must wait 300 days according to article 9 of Marriage and Family Law.
 Custody of minor children is usually given to the mother, and both parents continue to have an obligation to contribute financially toward the rearing and education of the child.

-The divorced male doesn't have a waiting period before he can remarry.
+The divorced male does not have a waiting period before he can remarry.

-The consequences of the social upheaval caused by the Cambodian Civil War is still being felt.
+The consequences of the social upheaval caused by the Cambodian Civil War are still being felt.
 At present there is variation in tradition from province to province.
 In Siem Reap, it is widely understood, for example, that the man takes the first-born child upon separation.
 Men who leave their families typically do not support their other children, especially when they leave one woman for another woman.
 The new woman and her family will not accept children from a previous relationship.
 This is also an important source of the 70% or so of non orphans living in fake orphanages around cities in Cambodia which are tourist focal points.